-4.1.3 Three-Point Hitch Position: Three-point hitches cannot be connected to the hitch when using an Amity beet harvester.
+4.1.3 Three-Point Hitch Position: Three-point hitches cannot be connected to the hitch when using a defoliator.
 It must be fully raised or removed.

 NOTE: Amity recommends removing three-point hitches.

 CAUTION: Ensure the receiver and drawbar support arms clear the PTO driveline under all conditions.